Foreign investors in Chile may participate in the tenders issued by the Public Works Ministry and win contracts if they submit the best bid.

 Concession contracts are used for sectors such as infrastructure and services; interurban and urban roads, airports, hospitals, prisons; and transportation infrastructure such as public transportation corridors, intermodal stations and Transantiago transfer stations, irrigation works and public buildings.

-The ministry is currently working on the 2019–2023 concession schedule, which includes the public and private initiatives to be tendered during this five-year period.
-Examples include:
+Chile is currently working on the 2024–2028 Concessions Portfolio, which includes both public and private initiatives to be tendered during this five-year period.
+Progress depends on environmental, legal, technical, and demand-related factors.
+The project categories are: